WPoelman/ud-boxer/README.md

 ## Possible future improvements
 - [ ] Support enhanced UD annotations (need CoreNLP binding: https://stanfordnlp.github.io/CoreNLP/depparse.html or keep an eye on this: https://github.com/stanfordnlp/stanza/issues/359) these are essential for certain case markings.
+- [ ] Generated SBN does not adhere to the spec entirely, in particular when it comes to constants.
+The evaluation in Penman notation is not bothered by this since everything gets consistently quoted there:
+  - [ ] Names are not quoted properly with `"John Doe"`, now they are formatted as `John_Doe`.
+This requires keeping track of an additional flag/type indicating if something is a name.
+I am a bit hesitant to do this since we might introduce a NER component that will help with this a lot.
+  - [ ] Year constants are not quoted properly like `'2022'`, now they are formatted as `2022`, again something for a possible NER component since date parsing in general is not ideal currently.

 ## Test cases
 * **p00/d0004**: `entity` that combines multiple subtypes